 - Their ads would not be about building a positive image for themselves (or pushing a negative message about their opponents) but would simply feature them talking plainly about subjects like healthcare as a right and the dangers of extreme wealth inequality.

-- Address the usual progressive Enemies (the rich, the corporations, etc.) not in anger, but by appealing to their humanity, pitching the good they could do while still doing quite well for themselves.
-(Not in the hope of winning them over but, in the spirit of education rather than winning elections, with the goal of offering voters more rational and less tribal ways to think about the issues.)
+- Address the usual progressive Enemies (the rich, the corporations, etc.) in anger, but instead by appealing to their humanity, pitching the good they could do while still doing quite well for themselves.
+(Not necessarily in the hope of winning them over but, in the spirit of education rather than winning elections, with the goal of offering voters more rational and less tribal ways to think about the issues.)

 - The power of rational, systemic thinking.